vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-1.md

 **Durability**

-- "Distributed commit log" which allows messages to be persisted on disk asap
+- "Distributed commit log" which allows messages to continue to exist on disk even after the processes that created that data have ended

 **Performance**